 The State of Florida governs the yearly spending authority of funds from the EMRTF.
 Spending authority can be best described as the granted authority, to spend a designated amount of money, which must be used for a defined purpose.
+During the 2012 Florida legislative session, the DEP CRCP was granted increased spending authority from the EMRTF.
 The increased spending authority granted during the 2012 legislative session will extend through July 1st, 2015.

-The increased spending authority has allowed the CRCP to evaluate existing damage sites for restoration potential, evaluate the success of previously conducted restoration, plan and execute the underwater reconstruction and restoration, and continued assessment of the sites to determine recovery rates and success of the restoration efforts.
+The increased spending authority has allowed the CRCP to evaluate existing damage sites for restoration potential, evaluate the success of previously conducted restoration, plan and execute underwater reconstruction and restoration, and continue assessment of the sites to determine recovery rates and success of the restoration efforts.

-Two vessel grounding sites offshore of Broward County have been chosen for this restoration project and approximately 1,600 m2 of unstable reef will be restored.
-Land coordination for the restoration project began in 2012 and the project will be complete in 2015.
+Two vessel grounding sites offshore of Broward County have been chosen for this restoration project and approximately 1,600 m of reef will be restored.
+Coordination for the restoration project began in 2012 and Olsen Associates, Inc. were contracted to identify conceptual engineering alternatives for restoration, acquire all permits, and assist in construction bidding and oversight.
+The project will be complete in 2015.